MariyaTaj/Dynamic-Quiz-Game/README.md

 # Dynamic-Quiz-Game
 **Dynamic Quiz Game**

-This repository contains a concise Jupyter Notebook (`quiz_game.ipynb`) for a dynamic quiz game written in Python.
+This repository contains a concise Jupyter Notebook (`Dynamic Quiz Game.ipynb`) for a dynamic quiz game written in Python.
 Users are prompted to play the game and, upon agreement, they answer a series of questions.
 Their responses are evaluated against predefined answers, and a final score is provided at the end.

 ### Usage